Robert F. Kennedy, Jr.

 Katie Weisman is the mother of identical triplet sons who all have autism.
 After a career as a technical designer, she is now a full-time mom and autism advocate.
 She has done a wide variety of work with local school districts and police related to autism and has worked on state and federal legislation related to autism.

 All three of Katie’s sons have mercury poisoning, which she believes is the primary cause of their disability.
 They received high doses of thimerosal in their vaccines as infants.
 Despite their prematurity, their vaccine schedule was neither delayed, nor adjusted for their body weights.
 Katie is also allergic to thimerosal and other metals herself.
-She is on the Boards of SafeMinds and Health Choice.
+She is on the Board of Health Choice and an ex-board member of SafeMinds.
 She lives in Mount Kisco, New York with her husband, Doug, and her three sons.